 Predicting the Future

-The originators of economic statistics generating these forecasts are often institutions, money managers, research entities, journalists, and economists - some honorable and some merely opportunistic and claiming to have authoritative positions upon which to espouse credible narratives.
-The issue is that the media in general often seem to be interpreting current events and forecasts through their own overly dramatic, politicized, biased, and self-serving lenses rather than merely observing and reporting information.
-Too often the pressure to grab the public’s attention outweighs dispassionate, unbiased analysis and reporting (witness recent politics and various projected outcomes of government stimulus and infrastructure legislation).
-Objectivity challenged views of ‘experts’ strategically placed to sound off about the subject at hand conveniently validate the views of the media source, which influences Wall Street financial markets and generates more drama in a seemingly endless feedback loop of news generating news generating market movements that generate even more news.
-This unfortunate ongoing drama trend sometimes stampedes investors into making decisions based on media-exaggerated and inaccurate reporting.
+The originators of economic statistics generating these forecasts are often institutions, the Federal Reserve, money managers, research firms, journalists, and economists - some quite honorable and noteworthy and some merely opportunistic.
+And most claim to have authoritative positions upon which to espouse credible narratives, but only very few are sound and trustworthy with their opinions.
+The issue is that the media in general often seem to be interpreting current events and forecasts through their own overly dramatic, politicized, biased, and self-serving negative lenses rather than merely observing and reporting information from credible authoritative sources.
+Too often the pressure to grab the public’s attention outweighs dispassionate, unbiased analysis and reporting - witness Washington politics and various outcome interpretations of government programs and foreign and domestic defense related expenditures and repetition of social narratives and memes - and therefore markets move.

-Among the various indices of the Conference Board is the Leading Economic Index® (LEI) is an example of the kind of information researchers rely on — a concise algorithm designed to crystallize mountains of data on past and present economic factors, which can, within limits, foretell future economic conditions.
+Among the various indices of the Conference Board is the Leading Economic Index® (LEI) that is an example of the kind of information researchers rely on — a concise algorithm designed to crystallize mountains of data on past and present economic factors, which can, within limits, foretell future economic conditions.
 The LEI is a composite of a number of different metrics that, because they cover so many different economic factors, serve better as a credible predictor when integrated as a group rather than as isolated data points.

-Since economics as a social science deals with unpredictable human behavior, it may be self-limiting—predictions about market movements affect market movements in a feedback loop.
-This is especially true when political ideology rather than historical empirical evidence guides monetary policy (Federal Reserve: maximum employment and stable prices) and fiscal policy (Congress: budget matters, including entitlement and social programs, defense spending and tax policy).
-Even a factual ten-component, non-partisan LEI index cannot be expected to be a perfect soothsayer when the underlying variables are human hopes and fears that are driven by emotional politics, a drama driven media, and an unpredictable Federal Reserve.
+Since economics, as a social science, deals with unpredictable human behavior, it may be self-limiting: predictions about market movements affect market movements in a feedback loop.
+This is especially true when political ideology, rather than historical empirical evidence, guides monetary policy (Federal Reserve: maximum employment and stable prices) and fiscal policy (Congress: budget matters, including entitlement and social programs, defense spending and tax policy).
+Even a factual ten-component, non-partisan LEI index cannot be expected to be a perfect soothsayer when the underlying variables are based on human hopes and fears that are driven by emotional politics, a drama driven media, and an unpredictable Federal Reserve.

-Copyright © Mark Wendell 2021.
+Copyright © Mark Wendell 2023.
 All rights reserved.